Towards Online Multi-Modal Social Interaction Understanding: Experiments

-\textbf{Generated Conversations.} Figure~\ref{fig:exp-forecast} presents two examples of generated future speaker turns and utterances, where green text indicates accurate and consistent conversations with the ground truth and yellow denotes different but reasonable utterances.
+Figure~\ref{fig:exp-forecast} presents two examples of generated future speaker turns and utterances, where green text indicates accurate and consistent conversations with the ground truth and yellow denotes different but reasonable utterances.
 Although the predicted turns and wording may differ slightly from the ground truth, the model successfully produces plausible speakers and content that align with the surrounding context and human social reasoning.
-This helps the model build a more coherent understanding of the ongoing dialogue.
+This helps the model build a more coherent understanding of the ongoing dialogue while missing future context.
 In the first example, the generated utterances reinforce the exchange between Player1 and Player5 regarding the Insomniac role.
+In the second, the forecasting captures a multi-party interaction among Player0, Player1, and Player2 concerning the observation of another player's card.

+To further measure the quality of the generated conversations, we employ Macro F1~\citep{JMLR:v12:pedregosa11a} and BERTScore~\citep{zhang2019bertscore} as evaluation metrics.
+Macro F1 measures the accuracy of predicted speaker turns, while BERTScore evaluates the semantic similarity between generated and ground-truth utterances.
+We exclude BLEU~\citep{papineni2002bleu} from our evaluation due to its reliance on exact n-gram matches, which makes it less reliable for assessing short and diverse conversational responses, where minor paraphrasing or changes in word order can disproportionately penalize the score.
+Our approach achieves a Macro F1 of 0.68 and a BERTScore of 0.86, indicating accurate upcoming speaker prediction and strong semantic alignment with the ground truth.
+These results validate the effectiveness of our proposed conversation forecasting in enhancing linguistic context for Online MMSI.

-In the second example, the forecasting captures a multi-party interaction among Player0, Player1, and Player2 concerning the observation of another player's card.
-Through these experiments, we observe that conversation forecasting remains a challenging task due to the inherent unpredictability of real-world dialogue and the current limitations of LLMs in complex social reasoning.
-However, our purpose is to leverage the forecasting to facilitate social interaction understanding, which doesn't require exact and detailed forecasting.
+Figure~\ref{fig:failure} shows a failure case of forecasting where forecasts are consistent with history but diverge from ground truth, highlighting the challenge of anticipating uncertain social dynamics.
+Through these experiments and evaluation, we observe that multi-party conversation forecasting remains a challenging task due to the inherent unpredictability of real-world dialogue and the current limitations of LLMs in complex social reasoning.
+Nevertheless, our goal is not to achieve precise forecasting, but to use the process as a means of enhancing social understanding.
+Interestingly, we observe that even inaccurate forecasts can improve performance--possibly because forecasting encourages the model to role-play the historical dialogue, thereby deepening its understanding of social context and interaction dynamics.